pizslacker/glmatrix-face/README.md

 # glmatrix-face

-An example C program that demonstrates _Text Mosaic Mapping_ with `OpenGL/GLUT` for ASCII terminal art and animated _matrix_-like scrolling cipher code.
+An example C program that demonstrates _Text Mosaic Mapping_ with `OpenGL/GLUT` for image terminal art and animated _matrix_-like scrolling cipher code.

 This version uses a _Grid State_ rendering engine, insted of drawing arbitrary floating coordinates, and manages a rigid 2D array of character cells (like a real terminal).
 - Pixel mapping for every character cell